rehierl/node-tree-outliner/2-tree-of-nodes/2-0-tree-traversal.md

 ```

 The in-order tree traversal of a binary tree is a strict tree traversal because
 each node is visited exactly once.
-Traversing a non-binary tree, that allows more
+Traversing a non-binary tree, which allows
-than two child nodes per node (the DOM tree is such a generic tree), via in-order
+more than two child nodes per node (the DOM tree is such a generic tree), via
-tree traversal would have to execute the visit operation multiple times per node:
+in-order tree traversal would have to execute the visit operation multiple
+times per node:

 ```
 traverseInOrder(node) begin